 Sharing seeds with other gardeners has many advantages over buying your own.

 - Save Money.
 A single packet of vegetable seeds can cost anywhere from $1 to $10.
 If your garden contains around 25 different crops, as ours does, that adds up to between $25 and $250 a year.
 If you can get just half your garden seeds by trading with other gardeners, you can save $7 to $125 each gardening season.

 - Find New Varieties.
 If you buy your vegetable seeds in a store, your choices are often limited to the few most popular varieties for any given crop.
 Seed catalogs offer more choices, but each one still has a limited number of varieties.
 Sharing seeds with other gardeners, especially experienced ones who have experimented with several crops, gives you a chance to try plant varieties you’ve never heard of before.

 - Promote Biodiversity.
 Keeping rare seeds in circulation allows more species of animals and insects to thrive.
 The more species there are in an ecosystem, the healthier it is, and the harder it is for a single disease or natural disaster to wipe out the whole system.

 - Build Community.
 A seed exchange is a great place to meet folks who share your interest in gardening.
 By getting to know other gardeners, you have somewhere to turn for help and advice if you run into problems.
-You can even discover other interests you share, and possibly form lasting friendships.
+You can even discover other interests you share and possibly form lasting friendships.

-Starting a Seed Exchange
+Joining a Seed Library

 2. Plan the Event